 What to Write in a Training Journal

 Use your training log to write all about the ride and every little detail that affected either you or your horse.
 Was it windy?
 Were there a lot of other distractions going on?
 Were you tired from work?
 Was your horse hyper from lack of turn out?
-These are all important factors in determining how things went during the ride so documenting them is important.
-Make sure you make notes of all the things that well, and all the things that didn't.
+These are all important factors in determining how things went during the ride, so documenting them is important.
+Make sure you make notes of all the things that went well and all the things that didn't.
 If you had a problem you need further help with, write that down too so you can address it with the appropriate person.

 I like to write out my training plans for the month.
-That way, it gives you enough time to create new habits and makes changes, and it also allows for changes in plan, like if you don't get to the farm one day, or the horse throws a shoe and you can't ride it.
-You always have to account for these weird little things happening with horses because they always seem to.
+That way, it gives you enough time to create new habits and make changes, and it also allows for changes in plans, like if you don't get to the farm one day, or the horse throws a shoe and you can't ride it.
+You always have to account for these weird little things happening with horses because they always seem to occur.